10.5. Incremental Backup

 Taking the full backup:

-After issuing do_pg_backup_start(), a full backup is taken, containing all relation files.
-We assume the REDO point of the full backup is $REDO_{full}$. -
+After do_pg_backup_start() is issued, a full backup is taken.
+This backup contains all relation files.
+This explanation assumes the REDO point of the full backup is $REDO_{full}$. -

 The WAL Summarizer process tracks changes to all database blocks and writes these modifications to WAL summary files. -